Efficient certification of intractable quantum states with few Pauli measurements: Quantum state certification with few Pauli measurements

-where we used Eq.~\eqref{def_f} and the Born rule in the second line, Eqs.~\eqref{mu_i} and~\eqref{Dpsi_iP} in the third line, the cyclicity of the trace in the fourth line, where in the fifth line $(C^\dag\rho C)_i$ denotes the $i-$th reduced subsystem of $C^\dag\rho C$, and where we used Eq.~\eqref{expansion} in the sixth line and Eq.~\eqref{fidover} in the last line.
+\end{widetext} where we used Eq.~\eqref{def_f} and the Born rule in the second line, Eqs.~\eqref{mu_i} and~\eqref{Dpsi_iP} in the third line, the cyclicity of the trace in the fourth line, where in the fifth line $(C^\dag\rho C)_i$ denotes the $i$-th reduced subsystem of $C^\dag\rho C$, and where we used Eq.~\eqref{expansion} in the seventh line and Eq.~\eqref{fidover} (from Appendix \ref{sec:prelim}) in the last line.

 With Eq.~\eqref{eq:prelims:witness} we thus obtain